jayasuryat/dowel/README.md

 ```
 </details>

-## 4. How do I use `@Dowel`?
+## 4. How do I use `Dowel`?
-There are only 3 annotations you need to know about:
+There are only 3 `Dowel` annotations you need to know about:
-1. `@Dowel` : The primary entry point into `Dowel`, triggeres generation `PreviewParameterProvider` for that class.
+1. [`@Dowel`](https://github.com/JayaSuryaT/Dowel/blob/main/dowel-annotation/src/main/java/com/jayasuryat/dowel/annotation/Dowel.kt) : The primary entry point into `Dowel`, triggeres generation `PreviewParameterProvider` for that class.
-2. `@DowelList` : Same as `@Dowel`, but generates a `PreviewParameterProvider` of type `List<T>` where `T` is the class annotated with `@DowelList` annotation.
+2. [`@DowelList`](https://github.com/JayaSuryaT/Dowel/blob/main/dowel-annotation/src/main/java/com/jayasuryat/dowel/annotation/DowelList.kt) : Same as `@Dowel`, but generates a `PreviewParameterProvider` of type `List<T>` where `T` is the class annotated with `@DowelList` annotation.
 Rest of the behavior is same as the `@Dowel` annotation.
-3. `@ConsiderForDowel` : If you want to add support for an unsupported type, or override provider logic for a particular type, then you can do that with `@ConsiderForDowel` annotation.
+3. [`@ConsiderForDowel`](https://github.com/JayaSuryaT/Dowel/blob/main/dowel-annotation/src/main/java/com/jayasuryat/dowel/annotation/ConsiderForDowel.kt) : If you want to add support for an unsupported type, or override provider logic for a particular type, then you can do that with `@ConsiderForDowel` annotation.
 Only classes already extending `androidx.compose.ui.tooling.preview.PreviewParameterProvider` can be annotated with `@ConsiderForDowel`.

+Apart from that if you want to controll range / legnth / size of the values being generated, you can do that with `androidx.annotations`.
+Currently these 3 are the only supported ones:
+* `androidx.annotation.IntRange` : Control the range of `Int` and `Long` properties
+* `androidx.annotation.FloatRange` : Control the range of `Float` and `Double` properties
+* `androidx.annotation.Size` : Control the size of `String`, `List` and `Map` properties

 ## 5. What all is possible?